 - I have layout, symmetry and spacing complexes.

-- I think with the right side of the brain more, so can find different solutions.
+- I think with the right side of the brain more, so tend to find different solutions.

-- Not good at arguing with good points or debating.
+- Not good at arguing with valid points or debating.
 You win!

-- I enjoy problem-solving, but sometimes takes time to understand it first.
+- I enjoy problem-solving but sometimes it takes time to understand it first.

 - I have Obsessive-Compulsive Disorder (OCD).
 I am super organised — physical clutter or too much information feels like noise and my mind cannot focus.

-- I organise email and desktop folders diligently, my iPhone is categorised on one screen…
+- I organise email and desktop folders diligently, my iPhone apps are grouped and categorised on one screen.

-- Good way for me to remember something is to associate meaning to the memory or associate visuals to it.
-For example, to remember whose who when it comes to Ant and Dec — I have memorised that ‘Ant is not the little one’.
-Strange way to remember but it works.
+- A good way for me to remember something is to associate meaning to the memory or associate visuals with it.
+For example, to remember who's who when it comes to Ant and Dec — I have memorised that ‘Ant is not the little one’.
+Strange way to remember but it works for me.

 Indian Female / Asian culture

-Being an Indian female, I feel I have to work even harder to prove myself with all my insecurities and mental flaws so I go that extra mile to feel worthy and useful in society, to grow that belief in my abilities.
-At the same time I have conflicting thoughts of ‘have you seen my work’, ‘my experience’, ‘what I have done’… but then go back to my pessimistic mind.
-Ambition vs Pessimism is definitely a conflict of interest — I am constantly fighting it.
+Being an Indian female, I feel I have to work even harder to prove myself with all my insecurities and mental flaws so I go that extra mile to feel worthy and useful in society and to grow that belief in my abilities.
+At the same time, I have conflicting thoughts of ‘have you seen my work’, ‘my experience’, ‘what I have done’… but then go back to my pessimistic mind.
+Ambition vs pessimism is definitely a conflict of interest — I am constantly fighting it.

-Indian cultures don’t really talk about these kind of subjects or mental health so here I am opening up about it in a public forum.
+Indian cultures don’t really talk about these kinds of subjects or mental health so here I am opening up about it in a public forum.

 Bipolar / Depression

-Being Bipola can mean sometimes getting out of bed is too much or thoughts are ‘whats the point of doing anything, I’m still going to feel the same’.
-This occurs when the dopamine (motivation/pleasure) and serotonin (wellbeing/happiness) neurotransmitters levels tend to be low.
+Being depressed can mean sometimes getting out of bed is too much or thoughts are ‘what's the point of doing anything, I’m still going to feel the same’.
+This occurs when the dopamine (motivation/pleasure) and serotonin (wellbeing/happiness) neurotransmitters levels tend to be lower.

 I prefer solitude to calm the noise and reflect on life.
 I do love banter, sometimes live for it — people have known to call me mad, quirky, even been called the font ‘Wingdings (not sure what character they are going to get next haha) but I have this other side to my personality, self-doubt, pessimistic, worrier, craving to be loved… like The Joker!
 I am peculiar!

-Even if I’m sad, I’m so use to hiding it and nobody’s none the wiser — Tricks of the trade!
-I rather help someone else feel better or help them out.
+Even if I’m sad, I’m so used to hiding it and nobody’s none the wiser — Tricks of the trade!
+I rather help someone else feel better or help them out in some way.
 I have a good radar for emotional intelligence.

-I was quiet, introvert and shy as a child — I thought this is why I cannot pronounce my words properly or speak cohesively.
-I am unable to elaborate and articulate myself fully — this is really frustrating — leads to depression, self-sabotaging thoughts, feeling sorry for myself and the common imposter syndrome is all consuming.
+I was quiet, introverted and shy as a child — I thought this is why I cannot pronounce my words properly or speak cohesively.
+I am unable to elaborate and articulate myself fully — this is really frustrating — leads to depression, self-sabotaging thoughts, feeling sorry for myself and the common imposter syndrome is all-consuming.
 That emotional chimp really does not help either.

 I struggled with maths for sure, I took GSCE maths a couple of times with not much avail of a higher grade.
-I remember my dad trying to teach me at home.
+I remember my father trying to teach me at home.

-On the flip side, my sister was amazing at maths and very chatty — such a user, a left-brain user!
+On the flip side, my sister was amazing at maths and super chatty — such a user, a left-brain user!
 We use to get compared a lot.

-My self-sabataging thoughts, Indian Female complex, my upbringing of never being good enough and now the catogerised Dyslexia chimp are all part of the algorithm and contributing factors that holds me back.
+My self-sabotaging thoughts, Indian Female complex, my upbringing of never being good enough and now the categorised Dyslexia ephinany are all part of the algorithm and contributing factors that holds me back.

-But maybe now in hindsite it was my dyslexia that was blocking me and maybe not so much the ‘introvert’, ‘shy’ ‘middle child syndrome’ me!
+But maybe now in hindsight, it was my Dyslexia that was blocking me and maybe not so much the ‘introvert’, ‘shy’ ‘middle child syndrome’ me!

 Breakthrough, 2020 vision!